 To wake-on-LAN from anywhere in the world, using example parameters at top and after doing the procedure above, further do:

 - Router: port forward 10009 to 192.168.1.100 port 9

-- If you prefer not to use a Dynamic DNS service, just have the PC auto-send email when the public IP address changes.
+- To use without Dynamic DNS service, have the PC auto-send email when the public IP address changes.

 - From your control PC on a different network type in Terminal: